nhsx/il-magic-scanner/README.md

 I also added a vanity plate with our unofficial team logo, because - well, why not.

-As with the Mk1, I can't share the CAD model just yet, but [this](cad/piscanner-mk2.stl) is what it looks like (`.step` [here](cad/piscanner-mk2.step)).
+As with the Mk1, I can't share the FreeCAD file just yet, but [this](cad/piscanner-mk2.stl) is what it looks like (`.step` [here](cad/piscanner-mk2.step)).
 It has a footprint a little larger than the mk1 to accomodate some additional electronics.